avnlp/avnlp.github.io/README.md

 - 'PRP-sliding_k' uses a sliding window that starts at the bottom of the initial ranking, compares pairs of documents, and swaps document pairs with a stride of 1.
 It has favorable time complexity but has high dependency on input order.
-- Evaluated the performance of the ranker on the FIQA, SciFact, NFCorpus, TREC-19, and TREC-20 datasets using the Mistral, Phi-3, and Llama-3 models.●​ The 'PRP-allpair' with the Llama-3 model performed the best across all datasets.
+- Evaluated the performance of the ranker on the FIQA, SciFact, NFCorpus, TREC-19, and TREC-20 datasets using the Mistral, Phi-3, and Llama-3 models.
+- The 'PRP-allpair' with the Llama-3 model performed the best across all datasets.
 'PRP-sliding_k' and 'PRP-heapsort' perform similarly across all datasets.

 ## RRF